What Car Will the Royal Babies be Driving in the Future?

 So what can we expect to see future royals hitting the streets in 20 years from now?

-It’s well documented that Google’s fleet of driverless cars are getting ever closer to covering a million, accident-free miles and autonomous automobiles are now being road tested, in various guises, across the UK.
-So by the time the royal babies have passed their driving tests there’s a good chance they won’t have to do any driving at all.
+It’s well documented that Google’s fleet of driverless cars is getting ever closer to covering a million, accident-free miles and autonomous automobiles are now being road tested, in various guises, across the UK.
+So by the time the royal babies have passed their driving tests, there’s a good chance they won’t have to do any driving at all.

 Of course, being royals, there’s a good chance they won’t have to do any driving regardless of whether or not driverless tech takes off, but don’t rule out the idea that we could all be driving at least partially-autonomous cars within the next two decades.